 - One parent becoming ill or disabled

-- The child becoming ill or disabled or developing special needs
+- The child becomes ill or disabled or develops special needs

 - The death of one parent

 - The development of domestic violence in one of the custodial households

 Local courts require that the parties attend mediation for custody and visitation modifications.
 If the parties can come to an agreement during mediation, the Court will usually accept the result of the mediation.
 However, mediation will not address property or support issues; mediation is only for custody and visitation concerns.
 We welcome you to learn how mediation works during post-judgment modifications for child custody or visitation or how modifications are established by contacting us to learn more.

 In cases of child custody and child support modifications, the standard for approving the request for a change is the best interests of the child.
 Some mediators may interview an older child to determine their feelings about the proposed modification.
 However, most mediators try to keep children out of the process when they can.

 Although it is possible to modify a spousal support order, the scope of the original alimony order can limit future changes.
 Consult a lawyer to learn whether the original alimony order includes a provision for modification.